-EFILA regularly submits its views to public consultations organised by the EU and ICSID, as well as to the UNCITRAL Working Group III.
+EFILA regularly submits its views to public consultations organised by the EU, ICSID, and OECD, as well as to the UNCITRAL Working Group III.
 All its submissions are published on its website.

-EFILA also publishes - together with Queen Mary University of London - the European Investment Law and Arbitration Review.
+Together with Queen Mary University of London, EFILA also publishes the European Investment Law and Arbitration Review.